Understanding capacity: What to do when a loved one loses decision-making ability

 Protection against financial abuse

 Unfortunately, where a loss of capacity is involved, so is the threat of elder abuse.
 Family members and carers have been known to take advantage of people who lack the capacity to make reasonable decisions, particularly when it comes to finances and property.
-This is another reasons experts recommend seeking a capacity diagnosis as soon as you notice a loved one is struggling with their financial or other important decision-making.
+This is another reason experts recommend seeking a capacity diagnosis as soon as you notice a loved one is struggling with their financial or other important decision-making.

-Once a lack of capacity is diagnosed by a doctor or other health professional such a psychologist, psychiatrist or geriatrician, immediate arrangements should be to safe-keep the person’s finances.
+Once a lack of capacity is diagnosed by a doctor or other health professional such as a psychologist, psychiatrist or geriatrician, immediate arrangements should be to safe-keep the person’s finances.

-“The more granular things need to be worked out early,” Dementia Australia’s Stokes says.
 “For instance, having joint signatures on financial accounts so it’s not just the person living with dementia that is accountable, discussing financial plans with a financial advisor and arranging an agreement with the bank on how and when the person with dementia will access their finances.

 “They should also evaluate what the financial habits will look like so the bank can implement triggers to be alerted when that’s not happening or when there are changes.”